 The Baliem Valley festival has been the highlight of the tourism in West Papua.
 The annual event is a tourist magnet coming from all over the world.
-Yet, the amount of tourists that can go there is limited.
 The exclusive experience and the extraordinary trek to the valley make it more special.

 Every August each year, the Baliem Valley in West Papua is filled with the tribes residing around it.
 They reenact a mock war that has been happening between the three tribes: Dani, Lani, and Yali tribes.
 Though in the past they were involved in the battle to defend their tribe from raids, now it is just as a reenactment or a show of culture.

 The first Baliem Valley festival was held in 1989, and since then, it is held annually every August for three days.
 Before it became a tourist destination, the rundown of the festival was to make a war reenactment, prepare a food feast, and celebrate prosperity for the year’s crops and harvest.
 Now, it is complemented by tourist information centers and exhibitions.

 When the men are preparing to war, the women prepare the feast by making an earth oven—which is a large hole down in the ground to cook the pigs and sweet potatoes.
 The large hole is covered with leaves so that it works as an oven underground.

 Usually, each tribe and village bring their crops as a contribution or gift.
 In the festival of Baliem Valley, men and women coming from different tribes and villages work hand in hand to create a festive event.
 The only differences that can be seen are from their accessory.